Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 Set `ENABLE_ROOMS=1` in your environment and restart the container.

+Admins can also toggle feature overrides from Settings → Admin.

 ## P2P isn’t connecting in Rooms

 The Rooms view uses WebRTC DataChannels (optional, behind “Prefer P2P”).
 Some networks block UDP/WebRTC.